USS Jackson (LCS-6): History

 Jackson underwent the first of three shock trials in waters off Florida on 16 June 2016, and the last being reported having been completed the week prior to 20 July 2016.
 A charge of 10,000 lb was set off at around 100 yd with the ship wired with around 260 instruments to record the effects.

 On 23 May 2022, Jackson participated in the 28th Annual CARAT exercise with the Royal Thai Navy as a part of the Combined Task Force (CTF) 72.
 Jackson is attached to DESRON 7 and the US 7th Fleet.
 The MQ-8C Fire Scout unmanned helicopter was recently deployed on the ship.

-Jackson is not scheduled to be decommissioned soon.